 - a.
 Don't take 'No' for an answer if a patron says they don't want help. - b.
 Develop a comprehensive treatment plan for patrons who ask you for help. - c.
-Notice problems early and offer help before things get worse. - d.
-Wait until the problem gets serious before offering to help. - e.
+Notice warning signs of gambling harm early and offer help before things get worse. - d.
+Wait until the issue gets serious before offering to help. - e.
 Suggest exercise as a great way to reduce the desire to gamble.